hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 |  3 |                18 |    -3.73184 |    40.3948 |
 |  4 |                24 |    -3.74734 |    40.4194 |

-**Traffic**
+### Traffic

-Traffic sensors are located at traffic lights in the city of Madrid.
+Traffic sensors can be found at traffic lights in the city of Madrid.
 The data obtained is made up of several measurements of the road situation such as speed or traffic volume.
 All of these metrics are coded into the "load" metric (a percentage that measures congestion).
 The [traffic table](https://datos.madrid.es/portal/site/egob/menuitem.c05c1f754a33a9fbe4b2e4b284f1a5a0/?vgnextoid=02f2c23866b93410VgnVCM1000000b205a0aRCRD&vgnextchannel=374512b9ace9f310VgnVCM100000171f5a0aRCRD) head is:

 |    |   traffic_station | tipo_elem   |   intensidad |   ocupacion |   load |   vmed | error   |   periodo_integracion | date                |
 |---:|------------------:|:------------|-------------:|------------:|-------:|-------:|:--------|----------------------:|:--------------------|